Fancy some clayshooting? Want to go somewhere special? Here are some highly rated grounds.

-There are two different shooting grounds on the Surrey campus; Cottesloe Heath caters for individuals or groups with an instructor and Long Siberia offers automated pay & play for experienced shots.
+The Surrey site offers two grounds; Cottesloe Heath for individuals or groups with an instructor and Long Siberia automated pay & play for experienced shots.
 Cottesloe Heath benefits from the 1865 Victorian Clubhouse, and one of the highest clay towers in the country.
-There is also an exhilarating grouse layout with a line of well-established butts.
+A grouse layout offers a line of well-established butts.
 Long Siberia offers the experienced shot 23 automated stands to take themselves round without an instructor.

 The course here has some very challenging stands and Ian Coley himself has a reputation for high bird shooting.
 Definitely one of the best clayshooting grounds because it was awarded Silver in the recent Shooting Awards, voted for by readers of Shooting Times, Sporting Gun, Shooting Gazette and Shooting UK.

 Beginners are welcome at the shooting school, shotgun licence holders can use the pay and play practice area whilst corporate days are very popular.